Wildfire & Bushfire Survival Tips

 - Keep a ladder handy for roof access (inside and outside) and hoses to reach all parts of house and garden.
 If water is not connected, obtain a high pressure pump.

-- Decide on a household plan to either leave early or stay to protect your properly-prepared home during a bushfire.
+- Decide on a household plan to either leave early or stay and defend your properly-prepared home during a Wildfire.

-- Check to see if you have bushfire insurance and it covers replacement cost should you lose your home to a wildfire or bushfire.
+- Check to see if you have Wildfire insurance and it covers replacement cost should you lose your home to a wildfire or bushfire.

-- Have a plan to deploy your Firezat Fire Shields and confirm you have your installation kits and sand bag material handy.
+- Have a plan to deploy your Firezat Fire Shields and confirm you have your installation kits, chicken wire, staples and sand bag material handy.

-IF A BRUSHFIRE APPROACHES - Leave or Protect
+IF A BRUSHFIRE or WILDFIRE APPROACHES - Leave or Stay and Defend

 - Phone 911 or 000 in Australia- do not assume they know about the fire.

-- Wear long woolen or heavy cotton clothes and solid boots or shoes, a hat or woolen balaclava and gloves.
+- Wear long sleeve woolen or heavy cotton clothes and solid boots or shoes, a hat or woolen balaclava and gloves.
 Make sure you have googles for eye protection, gloves, and wraps for around your neck to stop embers from going down your shirt.
 Stay hydrated with lots of water.

 - Inside, close all windows, doors and block crevices and gaps.
-When the fire-front arrives, stay inside, away from windows, while it passes (usually 5 to 15 minutes).
+When the fire-front arrives, stay inside, away from windows near the floor, while it passes (usually 5 to 15 minutes).

 - Quickly extinguish any fires which may have started in, on, or under the house and check inside the roof cavity as well.

-- If the house is alight and can’t be extinguished, move away to safe burnt ground.
+- If the house is on fire and can’t be extinguished, move away to safe burnt ground.
 Don’t leave the area, wait for help.
 Listen to the battery radio for official information.

 IF CAUGHT IN A FIRE, DRIVING - Shelter in Car

 - Don’t drive into or near bushfires.
 If caught in one don’t drive through flames or smoke.